KDEGroup/NACS/README.md

 * tree-sitter 0.20.0
 * dgl 0.8.2

-### Data
+### Data and Checkpoint

 We use four datasets: CodeSearchNet-Python, CodeSearchNet-Java, CoSQA and CoSQA-Var.
+We also provide the checkpoint of the model.
+The data and checkpoint file can be downloaded from [Dropbox](https://www.dropbox.com/scl/fi/fdfqhur9hvgjyix94mq1q/NACS-data-ckpt.zip?rlkey=ufhdpzxkf6s9qkvd6taotqok8&st=mf28btf4&dl=1).

 ### Command Line Parameters